WASHINGTON F PIT

 SUNDERLAND MUSEUM AND WINTER GARDENS

-The award winning Sunderland Museum and Winter Gardens is a must-see attraction, where the museum tells the city’s story from its early foundations to the present day accompanied by the stunning indoor winter gardens.
+The award-winning Sunderland Museum and Winter Gardens is a must-see attraction and tells the city’s story from its early foundations to the present day accompanied by the stunning indoor Winter Gardens.

 The Winter Gardens stimulate the senses with over 2,000 flowers and plants brought together in a spectacular showcase of the world's natural beauty.
 Together they create a unique city-centre attraction perfect for the young and old and admission is free!